Wilhelm Haehnelt: Life

 After the war Haehnelt was appointed the Inspector of Flying Corps (Idflieg) on 15 December 1918.
 On 1 January 1920, he was transferred to Army high command as an officer for special duty in the Ministry of Defense.
 He held the same position then from May to December 1920 at the Military District Command III and the staff of the 3rd Division.
 On 31 December 1920, Haehnelt's position was eliminated as a result of the Treaty of Versailles and the consequent prohibition of air forces in Germany from active military service.
 On 21 January 1921, he was made a lieutenant colonel in the army.

 From 1919 to 1935 Haehnelt was Vice President of the German Aero Club.
 He also served from 1926 to 1928 as Vice President of the German Air Sports Association, and from 1929-1933 as the national leader of the German Air Sports Association of Berlin, Brandenburg and Grenzmark, and from 1926-1933 as a board member of the Reichsluftschutzbund.
 In 1933 he became head of the Military Science Department of the Air Ministry and from 1 June 1935 to 31 March 1936 was head of the local military science department of the air war (1914-1918).

 Haehnelt was taken as an E officer and colonel in the Air Force, adopted on 1 July 1938 in active service and acted as head of the War Department in Military Science of Aviation.
 In the meantime, he had been promoted to major general and on 1 December 1940, and then again to Lieutenant General on 1 January 1939.
 By 1 March 1942, Haehnelt was made a General of the air force but retired from active service roughly a month later.

-After the war Haehnelt was arrested in May 1945 by the Soviet occupation forces and interned in the Sachsenhausen camp.
-He died there on 10 March 1946.
+After the war Haehnelt was arrested, though no crimes were specified, in May 1945 by the Soviet occupation forces and interned in the Sachsenhausen camp.
+He was never convicted, nor sentenced.
+Due to Soviet mistreatment, he died there on 10 March 1946, at the age of 70.